2022 Illinois House of Representatives election: District 90

-The district has been represented by Republican Tom Demmer since January 9, 2013.
+The district had been represented by Republican Tom Demmer since January 9, 2013.
 Demmer was re-elected with 67.3% of the vote in 2020.
-He is retiring to run for treasurer.

-Former state representative John Cabello and labor union official and Roscoe Village president Mark Szula are running for the Republican nomination.
+He retired to run for treasurer in the 2022 election.
+Former state Representative John Cabello defeated Roscoe Village president Mark Szula for the Republican nomination.
+Cabello faced no other ballot-listed candidates in the general election.

 District 91

-The district has been represented by Republican Mark Luft since January 13, 2021.
-Luft was moved into another district.
-Normal Town Councilman Scott Preston and James Fisher are running for the Republican nomination.
-McLean County Board member Sharon Chung and Karla Bailey-Preston are running as Democrats.
+The district had been represented by Republican Mark Luft since January 13, 2021.
+Luft was first elected with 63.2% of the vote in 2020.
+He was redistricted to the 93rd representative and ran for re-election in his new boundaries.
+Normal Town Councilman Scott Preston defeated Jim Fisher, a retired farmer, for the Republican nomination.
+McLean County board member Sharon Chung defeated Karla Bailey-Preston, a small business owner, for the Democratic nomination.

 District 92

-The district has been represented by Democrat Jehan Gordon-Booth since January 14, 2009.
+The district had been represented by Democrat Jehan Gordon-Booth since January 14, 2009.
 Gordon-Booth was re-elected with 74.5% of the vote in 2020.
-Benjamin Watt is running for the Republican nomination.
+Ben Watt, a family pastor, was the Republican nominee.

 District 93

-The district has been represented by Republican Norine Hammond since her appointment in December 2010.
+The district had been represented by Republican Norine Hammond since her appointment in December 2010.
 Hammond was re-elected with 65.9% of the vote in 2020.
-Pekin mayor and 91st district Representative Mark Luft and Caterpillar Inc. official Travis Weaver are seeking the Republican nomination.
+She was redistricted to the 94th Representative district and won re-election in her new boundaries.
+Travis Weaver, a former business manager, defeated 91st Representative district state representative Mark Luft for the Republican nomination.
+Weaver faced no other ballot-listed candidates in the general election.

 District 94

-The district has been represented by Republican Randy Frese since January 14, 2015.
+The district had been represented by Republican Randy Frese since January 14, 2015.
 Frese was re-elected with 76.3% of the vote in 2020.
-Frese is running in a neighboring district.
-93rd district Representative Norine Hammond is seeking the Republican nomination here.
+He was redistricted to the 99th Representative district and won re-election in his new boundaries.
+93rd Representative district state representative Norine Hammond was the Republican nominee and faced no other ballot-listed candidates in the general election.

 District 95

-The district has been represented by Republican Avery Bourne since her appointment in February 2015.
+The district had been represented by Republican Avery Bourne since her appointment in February 2015.
 Bourne was re-elected with 70.1% of the vote in 2020.
-Bourne is running for Illinois Lieutenant Governor.
-87th district Representative Tim Butler and former Illinois state Trump campaign official Kent Gray are seeking the Republican nomination.
+Bourne ran for the Illinois Lieutenant Governor Republican nomination.
+87th Representative district state representative Tim Butler defeated Kent Gray, a former president Trump administration official, for the Republican nomination.
+Butler faced no other ballot-listed candidates in the general election.

 District 96

-The district has been represented by Democrat Sue Scherer since January 9, 2013.
+The district had been represented by Democrat Sue Scherer since January 9, 2013.
 Scherer was re-elected with 51.5% of the vote in 2020.
-Prescott Paulin, a Marine Corps veteran and tech innovator and Lisa Smith are both seeking the Republican nomination.
+Lisa Smith, a pediatric nurse practitioner, defeated Prescott Paulin, a former Department of Defense special advisor, for the Republican nomination.